leoj3n/consul-vault/README.md

 - [`./run/local/demo/provision.sh`](./run/local/demo/provision.sh) (local, non-dev)
   - Generates example certs and keys via self-signed CA before using them to stand up a local docker consul-vault cluster scaled to three instances.
 - [`./run/remote/triton/example.sh`](./run/remote/triton/example.sh) (remote, non-dev)
+  - You would run these same commands with real data for production (feel free to copy-paste).
   - This must be run after `./run/local/demo/provision.sh` for the `./secrets/` directory to exist.
   - Uses generated example certs and keys in the `./secrets/` directory to stand up a remote triton-docker consul-vault cluster scaled to three instances.